-#1.
-What is resource forecasting in project management?
+1. What is resource forecasting in project management?

 Resource forecasting is an essential function of the resource management process.
-Before projects kick-off, it ensures that they are suitably staffed and equipped to respond to unforeseen circumstances during the entire lifecycle.
+Before projects kick off, it ensures that they are suitably staffed and equipped to respond to unforeseen circumstances during the entire lifecycle.

-#2.
-What are the advantages of resource forecasting?
+2. What are the advantages of resource forecasting?

 The significance of efficient resource forecasting in project management is profound.
 These are some of the critical benefits of resource forecasting in project management:

-2.1 Reduce project cost significantly across the organization
+A. Reduce project cost significantly across the organization

-Resource costs are the biggest part of the expense for most of the businesses.
+Resource costs are the most significant part of the expense for most businesses.
 The best way to keep this under control is by making sure that the right resources are available at the right time with the help of timely forecasting.

 Deloitte Global Cost Survey reveals, “Cost reduction is the most significant initiative for any business.”